fiskaltrust/rollout-doc/getting-started/operator-onboarding/master-data.md

 The Master data of a company in the fiskaltrust.Portal are important for various reasons:

-* On the one hand, parts of this data, such as commercial identifications, are used for authentication with the tax authorities or third-party services.
+* Parts of this data, such as commercial identifications, are used for authentication with the tax authorities or third-party services.
-* On the other hand, automated invoice generation between PosDealer and PosOperators uses these data.
+* The automated invoice generation between PosDealer and PosOperators uses these data.
+* The digital receipt uses commercial identifications from the Master data and values like address and an (optional) logo for every single outlet.

 Therefore, it is essential to check the completeness of Master data in the fiskaltrust.Portal.
 Country-specific check mechanisms are also available for checking the data entered.
 Such check mechanisms check, depending on the legal situation and the technical equipment of the fiscal administration, whether an entered value meets the formal requirements.